argoproj/argo-cd/docs/operator-manual/installation.md

 # Installation

-Argo CD has two type of installations: multi-tennant and single-tenant.
+Argo CD has two type of installations: multi-tennant and core.

 ## Multi-Tenant